 Despite relatively quick growth and consolidation of its areas of influence, the group has suffered some setbacks.
 In March 2012, Erick Valencia was arrested.
 In July 2013, soldiers captured Victor Hugo Delgado Renteria, alias "El Tornado," one of El Mencho's deputies.
 In January 2014, El Mencho's son, Ruben Oseguera Gonzalez, alias "El Menchito," was detained by security officials in Jalisco.
 In April 2014, Federal Police arrested a key member of the CJNG in Jalisco, who allegedly led an operation that aimed to produce and traffic six tons of synthetic drugs.
 On February 28, 2015, Abigail Gonzalez Valencia, alias “El Cuini,” the leader of close CJNG ally “Los Cuinis” and principal financial operator of the CJNG, was arrested.
 Security forces also reportedly killed the head of the CJNG's assassin network -- Heriberto Acevedo Cardenas, alias "El Gringo" -- in March 2015.

 Nonetheless, the spate of attacks against Mexican security forces in Jalisco state during early 2015 could be a sign the CJNG is becoming more audacious in making its presence felt and expanding its territory.
 Indeed, following the attack, several security experts noted that the group appears to be gaining in strength.
+The current weakening of the Sinaloa Cartel has allowed the CJNG to become the most notorious Mexican cartel.

 However, in response to the groups growing strength, in May 2015 the Mexican government initiated “Operation Jalisco,” aimed at restoring security to Jalisco and dismantling the CJNG.